QUAL. Pre-Trial Therapy (PTT) workshops & resources

 The objectives of the workshop are to understand :

-the CPS PTT guidance - old and new (who eligible, who decides, who to tell, when to start, etc.)
+the CPS PTT guidance - old & new (who eligible, who decides, who to tell, when to start, etc.)

-implications for practice (do's don'ts & differences, e.g. initial disclosures, dangers of discussion, confidentiality, contracting, disclosure consent, notes, preparation & support)
+implications for practice (do's & don'ts & differences, e.g. confidentiality & contracting, disclosure consent, writing notes & initial / subsequent disclosures, responding to requests for notes, court preparation & support)

 implications for clients & therapists (if guidance followed/not, avoiding the pitfalls)